SurfaceAI/surfaceai/index_en.md

 - Paper: Alexandra Kapp, Edith Hoffmann, Esther Weigmann, and Helena Mihaljević.
 2024. [**SurfaceAI: Automated creation of cohesive road surface quality datasets based on open street-level imagery.**](https://doi.org/10.1145/3681780.3697277) In Proceedings of the 2nd ACM SIGSPATIAL International Workshop on Advances in Urban-AI (UrbanAI '24).
 Association for Computing Machinery, New York, NY, USA, 54–57.

-- Preprint paper: Alexandra Kapp, Edith Hoffmann, Esther Weigmann, and Helena Mihaljević.
-2024. [**StreetSurfaceVis: a dataset of crowdsourced street-level imagery annotated by road surface type and quality.**](https://arxiv.org/abs/2407.21454) arXiv preprint arXiv:2407.21454.
+- Paper: Alexandra Kapp, Edith Hoffmann, Esther Weigmann, and Helena Mihaljević.
+2025. [**StreetSurfaceVis: a dataset of crowdsourced street-level imagery annotated by road surface type and quality.**](https://doi.org/10.1038/s41597-024-04295-9) Sci Data 12, 92 (2025).

 - Dataset [**StreetSurfaceVis**](https://zenodo.org/records/11449977) consisting of street-level images from Germany with labels on the type and quality of the road surface